-At this point, soak the partially filled hole with water.
+At this point, soak the partially filled hole with water slowly to remove air pockets.
 Wait for it all to drain out then fill up the hole completely with soil.
-Make sure the entire root ball is covered, and push firmly all around the tree with your hands or a tamping tool.
+Make sure the entire root ball is covered with surrounding soil as you remove air pockets, and push firmly all around the tree with your hands or a tamping tool.

 Planting in poorly drained soil: If you have heavy clay or something else that causes poor drainage, you can plant your maple tree in a raised mound rather than at ground level.

 To do this, dig a shallower hole so that ½-¾ of the root ball is above soil level.

 Fill the hole back in and use native soil to cover the sides of the roots in a mound shape.
 Don’t cover the top of the root ball with soil.
 You can cover it later with mulch.